everything you need for giving - all in one place!

 What does my pledge pay for?

 The church's operating budget covers costs of staff - including our minister and DRE, as well as programming and all of our ministries.
-Find out more about our community ministries with the link in the navigation menu to the left.
+Find out more about our community ministries with the link in the navigation menu to the left - or see this breakdown of last year's budget as an example.

 What happens if my household cannot fulfill my/our annual pledge?